Introduction to Multi-Armed Bandits: A necessary and sufficient assumption on the prior

-\item \emph{Heterogenous users:} Different users may have different expected rewards and different priors. \citet{ICexploration-ec15} extend Algorithm~\ref{BIC:alg:reduction} to contextual bandits, under a suitable assumption on the prior. \citet{Jieming-multitypes-www19} investigate several variants, depending on whether and when each user's ``type" is revealed to the algorithm, and explore ``all that can be explored".
+\item \emph{Heterogenous agents:} Each agent has a \emph{type} which determines her reward distributions and her prior.
+Extensions to contextual bandits, as discussed above, correspond to \emph{public types} (\ie observed by the principal). \citet{Jieming-multitypes-www19} also investigate \emph{private types}, the other standard variant when the types are \emph{not} observed.
+Their algorithm offers \emph{menus} which map types to arms, incentivizes each agent to follow the offered menu, and explores all ``explorable" menus.

 \item \emph{Multiple agents in each round:} Multiple agents may arrive simultaneously and directly affect one another \citep{ICexplorationGames-ec16}. \Eg drivers that choose to follow a particular route at the same time may create congestion, which affects everyone.
-In each round, the planner recommends a \emph{joint action}.
-In fact, the planner chooses a distribution over joint actions, and the notion of BIC involves expectation over this distribution. \footnote{Formally, the distribution over joint actions must be the \emph{Bayes Correlated Equilibrium} \citep{BS13}.}
+In each round, the principal chooses a distribution $D$ over joint actions, samples a joint action from $D$, and recommends it to the agents.
+The BIC constraint requires $D$ to be the \emph{Bayes Correlated Equilibrium} \citep{BS13}.

-\item \emph{Beyond ``minimal revelation":} What if the agents observe some aspects of the history, even if the planner does not wish them to?
+\item \emph{Beyond ``minimal revelation":} What if the agents observe some aspects of the history, even if the principal does not wish them to?
 In \citet{Bahar-ec16}, the agents observe recommendations to their friends on a social networks (but not the corresponding rewards).
 In \citet{Bahar-ec19}, each agent observes the action and the reward of the previous agent.
 Such additional information skews the agents further towards exploitation, and makes the problem much more challenging.
 Both papers focus on the case of two arms, and assume, resp., deterministic rewards or one known arm. \end{itemize}

-Several papers start with a very similar motivation, but adopt substantially different technical models: time-discounted rewards \citep{Bimpikis-exploration-ms17}; continuous information flow and a continuum of agents \citep{Che-13}; incentivizing exploration using money (the fundamental paper \citet{Frazier-ec14} and an extension to heterogenous agents \citet{Kempe-colt18}); the agents must prefer ``being in the algorithm" to ``not being in the algorithm", even if they knew as much as the algorithm \citep{FiduciaryBandits-arxiv19}.
+All results in \citet{ICexplorationGames-ec16,Jieming-multitypes-www19,IncentivizedRL} follow the perspective of exploring all explorable ``pieces".
+The ``pieces" being explored range from actions to joint actions to context-arm pairs to menus to policies, depending on a particular extension.